 The distribution of abnormal return is built upon to consider the aggregation of the abnormal returns.

-3.3.2 Aggregation of Abnormal Returns
+3.3.2 Aggregation of Abnormal Returns announcement, the sample aggregated average abnormal returns for time t is calculated as follows:

 The abnormal return observations must be aggregated in order to draw overall inferences for the event of interest because event study looks at the average effect of the announcement rather than each examining firm separately.